: SweetHeart Bake Shop

 The Naked Lemon Bakery has a brick-and-motor location in Astoria, as well as supplies treats to the Astoria Coffee House.
 (Photo by Joni Kabana)

-Is it possible to source all ingredients from within a 100-mile radius?
-The 100 Mile Bakery (part of the South Willamette Valley Food Trail) in Springfield does just that, maintaining relationships with local farms and mills, producers, distributors, and transporters to ensure that their ingredients are produced and processed as close to home as possible.
 Miranda’s Bakery in Woodburn is a favorite Mexican bakery in the region, with everything from cocadas (coconut candies) and other authentic confections to colorful, fresh-fruit-topped cakes.
-Eight miles south of Eugene, Creswell Bakery is a must-stop for a sweet or savory treat: Their savory handheld meat pies are filled with organic, grass-fed beef from their family farm just down the road.
+Eight miles south of Eugene, Creswell Bakery is renowned for its sourdough loaves and seasonal pastries.
+The savory handheld meat pies are filled with organic, grass-fed beef from the owner’s family farm just down the road.

 Browse through cases filled with assorted treats at Sisters Bakery before hopping on the highway.
 (Photo by Robbie McClaran)

-A downtown mainstay of 15-plus years, The Village Baker of Ashland keeps visitors happy with an endless selection of sourdough and other loaves, plus additional baked goods.
+A downtown mainstay of 25-plus years, The Village Baker of Ashland keeps visitors happy with an endless selection of breads and other baked goods.
 The bakery also donates fresh and day-old loaves to local organizations to help feed those in need.
-Manna From Heaven Bakery in Ashland is a French-style bakery known for their creative cakes, pastries and weekend brunch specials.
 Delish Bakery in Medford is beloved for its croissants, cookie art and gorgeous cakes.
-BlueStone Bakery has delicious sweet treats as well as breakfast, lunch and drinks with curbside pickup in Grants Pass.
-The Happy Donut, just off Interstate-5 in Myrtle Creek with a convenient drive-through, keeps road-trippers sugared up with classic doughnuts and fritters plus coffee, biscuits and gravy, baked sausage rolls, and other fresh-baked goods.
-The shop was ranked as one of the 100 Best Fan-Favorite Destinations in Oregon for 2019 and is part of the Great Umpqua Food Trail — a self-guided road map to top places for food, drink, farm-based experiences and farm-inspired places to stay in Southern Oregon’s Umpqua Valley.
+The Happy Donut, just off Interstate 5 in Myrtle Creek with a convenient drive-through, keeps road-trippers fueled up with classic doughnuts and breakfast delights like biscuits and gravy.
+The shop was ranked as one of the 100 Best Fan-Favorite Destinations in Oregon and is part of the Great Umpqua Food Trail — a self-guided road map to top places for eats and farm experiences in Southern Oregon’s Umpqua Valley.

 About The